 Hot canola

 Canola binned hot, even if it has low moisture, low dockage and low green, should be put on aeration to cool it down.
-This will even out the temperature throughout the bin, and help remove some of the moisture from respiring seed.
-Even at low moisture, air movements within the bin could concentrate this moisture.
-Try to get canola down to below 15°C at harvest time, then turn that fans on again in the early winter to bring it down even lower.
-Don’t be afraid to freeze a bulk during periods of cold winter weather.
+This will even out the temperature throughout the bin, and help remove moisture from respiring seed.
+Even at low moisture, air movement inside the bin could concentrate this moisture.
+Try to get canola down to below 15°C at harvest time, then turn fans on again in the early winter to reduce temperature to at or below 0°C.

 Green canola